-Provider shall hold all necessary licenses, certifications, and permits required by law, as applicable, for the performance of services to be provided under this Agreement.
-Provider shall maintain its licensure and applicable certifications in good standing, free of disciplinary action, and in unrestricted status throughout the term of this Agreement.
-Provider's loss or suspension of licensure or other applicable certifications, or its exclusion from any federally funded health care program, including Medicare and Medicaid, may constitute cause for immediate termination of this Agreement.
-Provider warrants and represents that each employee subcontractor, who is subject to professional licensing requirements, is duly licensed to provide Behavioral Health Services.
-Provider shall ensure each employee and subcontractor have and maintains in good standing for the term of this Agreement the licenses, permits, registrations, certifications, and any other governmental authorizations to provide such services.
+Provider's employees, agents, contractors, and subcontractors providing services under this Agreement shall hold all necessary licenses, certifications, and permits required by law, as applicable, for the performance of services to be provided under this Agreement.
+Provider's employees, agents, contractors, and subcontractors providing services under this Agreement shall maintain its licensure and applicable certifications in good standing, free of disciplinary action, and in unrestricted status throughout the term of this Agreement.
+The loss or suspension of licensure or other applicable certifications, or their exclusion from any federally funded health care program, including Medicare and Medicaid, may constitute cause for immediate termination of this Agreement.
+Provider warrants and represents that Provider's employees, agents, contractors, and subcontractors providing services under this Agreement, who are subject to professional licensing requirements, is duly licensed to provide Behavioral Health Services.
+Provider's employees, agents, contractors, and subcontractors providing services under this Agreement shall have and maintain in good standing for the term of this Agreement the licenses, permits, registrations, certifications, and any other governmental authorizations to provide such services.